scottgriv/Portfolio-Website/README.md

 - Added my Stack Overflow link to the left nav bar area.
 - Many other small/cosmetic changes.

 Feel free to fork this repo but please give me proper credit by linking back to [scottgrivner.dev](https://scottgrivner.dev) as well as the original author, Brittany Chiang's website [brittanychiang.com](https://brittanychiang.com), on your own site or in your README.
-Thanks!
+Thanks!!

 ## 🛠 Installation & Set Up